myNBGcode/PostmanCollections/Blockchain API/v0.2/README.md

 2. Retrieve and then verify a specific business transaction.
 "Retrieve" means to get the pre-transformed data, while the "Verify" means to get the salts that used to transform the documents to its matching digests along with these digests.
 So given the salts, you can transform the data yourself, produce a new matching digest and compare it with the digest stored on the blockchain as a proof of existence for the corresponding business transaction.

 3. Verify a specific business transaction knowing the data and salt of the transaction.
+You should parse the UUID of the transaction, all the API data, the salt of the transaction that was used for the transformation and the Smart Contract's name and address.

 4. Retrieve and then verify specific documents of a business transaction.
-You should ask particular document names.
+You should only ask for particular document names; the rest of the process is similar to operation 2.

 5. Verify specific documents of a business transaction by providing the document names, data and corresponding salts.
+Similarly to operation 3, you should provide the specific documents (names and data) and their corresponding salts.

 ### Real Life Use Case Scenario